-This particular loan provides several benefits over the traditional 7(a) loan: lower interest rates, down payments, and fees.
-In addition, the 504 loan includes longer repayment terms, larger loan amounts, and no additional collateral needed.
+This particular loan provides several benefits over the traditional 7(a) loan, such as lower interest rates, down payments, and fees.
+In addition, the 504 loan includes longer repayment terms, larger loan amounts, and no additional collateral is needed to apply.

 How Can You Qualify for This Loan?

 Like many loans, qualification can depend mostly on your credit score.
-The higher the score, the better your chances of landing the amount that you need.
-For this program, if you have outstanding debt, it could be an issue for the CDC or lender from supplying you with this type of loan.
+The higher the score, the better your chances will be of being approved for the amount that you need.
+In addition, if you have outstanding debt, it could deter the CDC or lender from supplying you with this type of loan.

 Securing proof of down payment and proof of loan repayment is necessary.
 This means you’ll need a bank account with the 10 percent for your down payment and some more money for loan repayment.
 Businesses with a history of bankruptcies, foreclosures, and tax liens will face difficulty in securing the ideal loan.

 The net worth of your business must not exceed $15 million, with an average annual income of $5 million or less (after federal income taxation) in the two years before the application is submitted.

 Specifically, for this program, current buildings you own must be 51 percent owner-occupied.
 If you’re planning to build a new structure, it must be 60 percent owner-occupied on opening day, and this number should climb to 80 percent owner occupancy by the tenth year.
 For example, this means that buying an apartment building that you wish to lease is out of the question unless you plan to lease only 20-40 percent of the apartments.